oroinc/documentation/commerce/user_guide/getting_started/intro_filters.rst

 In other words, if you often need to use a specific set of conditions to filter the entity records, you can create a segment and use it instead of redefining the same conditions time and again.

-The ways to create and manage segments are described in more details in the :ref:`Using Segments <user-guide-filters-segments>` section.
+The ways to create and manage segments are described in more details in the :ref:`Using Segments <user-guide--business-intelligence--filters-segments>` section.

 To add a segment to the filters: